Zero Shades® Of Gray

 Zero Shades Of Gray sets the tone that sexual assault is black and white.
 There are no disclaimers, no clauses, and no fine print when it comes to how people feel about being sexually assaulted or raped.
 It’s serious to the victim, and this seminar helps students understand that this isn’t a victim problem, it’s a problem on all levels.

-Widely considered as the "perfect blend" of education and empowerment for Title IX compliance and sexual assault prevention, your students will leave having had a great time, as well as equipped with safe practices for better decision-making.
-Let’s change behaviors by shifting perceptions: Assault is not a women’s issue, or a men’s issue, it’s a human issue.
+Widely considered as the "perfect blend" of education and empowerment for Title IX compliance and sexual assault prevention, your first year students will leave having had a great time, as well as equipped with safe practices for better decision-making.
+Let’s change behaviors by shifting perceptions: assault is not a women’s issue, or a men’s issue, it’s a human issue.

 - Get educated and empowered to open up the conversation and act on it